IGICOCORO/rusansuma_api/info.md

         WHEN 8 THEN "Plastique/sheeting/Cartons "
         WHEN 9 THEN "Autres"
      END Materiaux_de_toiture
-   FROM feuil1 GROUP BY ID02 ORDER BY ID02
+   FROM feuil GROUP BY ID02 ORDER BY ID02

 SELECT
     customerName,